FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

+Tinkerbelle is a cool application because it is a creative way to interact with the enviorment around you.
+I also like the original inspiration of Peter Pan.
+I enjoyed the original movie which inspired my creative design of my prototypes.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.